Actindo-AG/Documentation/RetailSuiteAccounting/Integration/05_ManageCustomerSupplier.md

 - The accounting is configured via the configuration wizard, see [Run the accounting wizard](./01_RunAccountingWizard.md).
 - A valid fiscal year is created, see [Create a fiscal year](./04_ManageFiscalYear.md#create-a-fiscal-year).
-- A customer/supplier is created, see [Create a customer/supplier](#create-a-customer-supplier).
+-  At least one customer or supplier is created, see [Create a customer/supplier](#create-a-customersupplier).

 #### Procedure